Small-Block Chevy Timing Chain And Gears

 Belt-Drive

-In several ways, a belt-drive is the ultimate way to turn a camshaft.
+In several ways, a timing belt drive is the ultimate way to turn a camshaft.
 A belt transmits very little, if any, crankshaft harmonics.
 Because a belt is connecting the crank pulley and camshaft pulley, there is no harmonic vibration transfer that you can get with a timing chain or gear drive.

-Installing a belt drive system also make cam swaps much easier, and camshaft timing changes are easily made without removing the timing cover.
+Installing a belt drive system makes cam swaps much easier, and camshaft timing changes can be made without removing the timing cover.

 Shop: Belt Drive System for Small Block Chevy